 Farm Household Well-being

 Farm households typically receive income from both farm and off-farm sources.
 The well-being of farm operator households often relies more on their nonfarm activities and investments than on their farm businesses.
 Research and data provide information on the sources of farm household income and wealth, the farm-nonfarm allocation of work and investments by farm household members, and other indicators of well-being, such as health insurance coverage.
-This topic also includes the latest (2020) forecast of income for farm households.
+This topic includes the latest (2021) forecast of income for farm households and summarizes 2019 estimates.

 Farm Sector Income & Finances